On the affinization of a nilpotent orbit cover: Introduction

 Kraft and Procesi in \cite{Kraft-Procesi} described formal slices to $\OO'\subset \overline{\OO}$, we recall this result in \cref{KP}.
-The main goal of this paper is to describe the formal slice to $\widetilde{\OO}'$ in $\Spec(\CC[\widetilde{\OO}])$.
+The main goal of this paper is to provide two different modifications of this famous result.
+Inspired by results of \cite{fuetal2015}, in \cref{theorem_symmetry} we complete the description of the formal slice by adding a symmetry acting on the slice.
+The second and main goal of this paper is to describe the formal slice to (a connected component of) $\widetilde{\OO}'$ in $\Spec(\CC[\widetilde{\OO}])$.
 Note that if $\fg$ is of type A, then $\widetilde{\OO}=\OO$, and the description of formal slices is well-known.
-Therefore, we assume from now on that $\fg$ is classical of type B, C or D.
+Therefore, we assume from now on that $\fg$ is classical of type B, C or D. We remark that our description includes the symmetry acting on the slice.
+As an important intermediate step we obtain explicit Lie-theoretic description of partial Namikawa spaces for nilpotent orbit covers.
+The key idea carried out in \cref{sect: partial} is to identify the partial Namikawa space corresponding to a codimension $2$ orbit $\OO'\subset \overline{\OO}$ with a center of a certain Levi subalgebra of $G$.
+Thus, we show that this Levi carries all essential information about the slice to $\widetilde{\OO}'$ in $\Spec(\CC[\widetilde{\OO}])$.
+In \cite[Section 7.5]{LMBM} this idea gave rise to the notion of an adapted Levi subalgebra.
+One can view \cref{sect: partial} as an explicit computation of adapted Levi subalgebras in classical types.

 The plan of the paper is as follows.